 Based on your language proficiency you have the opportunity to follow an online language course in OLS platform before and during your mobility period.
 You will receive more information about the OLS language assessment and courses in the pre-departure training before your mobility period.
 You can find more information about OLS language assessment and language courses below.

-Students who go on exchange through Erasmus+ programme will get an Erasmus+ grant via Arcada.
+Students who go on exchange through the Erasmus+ programme will get an Erasmus+ grant via Arcada.
 More information about Erasmus+ grants can be found here.
-On that page you will also find the Erasmus Grant Agreement form.
 It is important to notice that you must apply for the grant in time before your exchange period starts.

 At the end of your Erasmus exchange

 At the end of your Erasmus exchange you should ask the international coordinator of your host university to sign a Letter of Confirmation form as a certificate of the length of your exchange period.
 Hand in the signed Letter of Confirmation to Arcada’s international coordinator in C3 after your exchange period.
-Please find Letter of Confirmation, instructions for writing a travel report and other instructions for what to do on the page after your exchange period.
+Please find instructions fon the page after your exchange period.

 Conditions for participation in the Erasmus+ program

 The minimum period for an Erasmus exchange is 3 months (90 days) but we recommend that you go on exchange for one or two semesters.
-You can participate in Erasmus+ program (student exchange and work placement) up to maximum of 12 months in each study level (bachelor/master/doctoral).
+The minimum period for Erasmus practical training abroad is 60 days (2 months).
+You can participate in the Erasmus+ program (student exchange and work placement) up to maximum of 12 months in each study level (bachelor/master/doctoral).

 Erasmus+ is an EU-funded program.
-More information about Erasmus+ can be found on the website of the European Commission.
-The Finnish National Board of Education is hosting the national agency for the European Union´s education and youth programmes
+More information about Erasmus+ can be found on the website of the European Commission External link.
+The Finnish National Board of Education External linkis hosting the national agency for the European Union´s education and youth programmes